tompet815/Frontend_Customer/README.md

 ## Testing

 We implemented tests for the dummy backend and frontend.
-Backend group promised to create contract test, but we don’t have any test at this point (28th dec 2016) yet.
+Backend group promised to create contract test, but we don’t have any test at this point (1st of January 2017) yet.
 So we created a sample contract test to see how it works.

 [Link to Contract Test](https://github.com/tompet815/ContractTest_JustForTrial)